 Industry Feature: Automotive Dealerships

-The Direct Connect Lead Response Audit was initially conducted to help validate the need for Direct Connect within the Australian and New Zealand automotive market.
+The Direct Connect Lead Response Audit was initially conducted to help validate the need for Direct Connect within the automotive market.

-As the results began to come in, we realised that the response rates were not as fast or as consistent as we had expected.
-So, we made the decision to invest heavily in expanding the project to over 2000 leads so that we could put together a whitepaper to release to market.
+As the results began to come in, we realised that the lead response times were not as fast or as consistent as we had expected.
+So, we made the decision to invest heavily in expanding the mystery shop project to over 2000 leads so that we could put together a lead response whitepaper to release to market.

-The lead response statistics serve as an education piece to help automotive dealerships to identify the opportunities they have to improve how online leads and enquiries are handled.
+The lead response statistics serve as an education piece to help automotive dealerships to identify the opportunities they have to improve how online leads and enquiries are handled, and to promote awareness of the importance of tracking speed to lead response times.

 There’s no doubt that Direct Connect provides a simple and immediate solution to the problem.
-Dealerships now have the ability to respond to online leads within 60 seconds, and also have the ability to have call recordings to help identify coaching opportunities.
+Our lead response software allows Dealerships to respond to online leads within 60 seconds, as well as provide optional call recordings to help identify coaching opportunities.

 Direct Connect is just one tool that’s available to assist dealerships with their lead response times.
 Our hope in releasing the study is that the market will seize the opportunity to improve the return on investment that they are already spending for lead generation.